sahiljajodia01/News-Blog/README.md

 # Test-Blog
-A very simple blog made by Django which just lets you create, list, update and delete the posts.
+A News Webapp made using Django which lets you create articles, list, update and delete the articles.
 It is based on CRUD.
 ____

 Here is the **Home** page of the blog.
 It shows the list of posts users has created.